mobify/workshop--adaptivejs-site-1x/README.md

     }
     ```

-10. [Preview](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) to http://www.merlinspotions.com/potions in your browser
+10. View the potions category page in your browser.

-    The potions category page should look like this:
+    The page should look like this:

     ![Potions page](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/sYtMKGfRqXkKOr4/Screen%20Shot%202015-01-16%20at%202.04.06%20PM.png)